 Lastly, adding salt to your coffee improves the taste pretty dramatically, and since many coffee drinkers add cream or milk and sugar to their coffee, adding salt instead can cut out sugar, fat, and a whole lot of calories from your daily cup.

 As is the case with just about every food, neither extreme when it comes to consumption is healthy.
 For those with a history of heart problems and high blood pressure, reducing salt intake does lead to slightly decreased blood pressure.
 Anyone with these issues should avoid high salt consumption and not add salt to their morning coffee.

 This article from governmental health experts in Australia explains that eating (or drinking) too much salt can increase blood pressure and lead to significant health problems like heart issues, kidney failure, osteoporosis, and stroke.

-Adding Salt to Coffee
+Is Adding Salt to Coffee a Good Idea?

 Should you give this trend a try?
 That depends on a few factors.
 If you have existing health problems like high blood pressure, heart disease, or a history of strokes, you should avoid adding salt to your coffee.
 Additionally, if you already eat a high-salt diet, adding salt to your coffee probably isn’t for you.

 However, since a healthy amount of salt is necessary for our diets, providing us with electrolytes and reducing the risk of some significant health problems discussed above, a small pinch of salt in your morning coffee isn’t unhealthy for you as part of a balanced diet.

 It’s also surprisingly delicious, and the salt really does elevate the flavors we usually have in our coffee.
 It makes it smoother and more drinkable, and there’s a noticeable decrease in bitterness in salted coffee.